 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive neurological disease that destroys nerve cells and causes disability.
-It is the most common degenerative disease of the central nervous system.

 - Sporadic ALS: This is the most common form of the disease in the U.S., accounting for 90 to 95 percent of all cases.
 This form of the disease occurs in people with no apparent history of the disorder in their families, and patients usually first develop features of the condition in their late 50s or early 60s.

 - Familial or inherited ALS: This type is genetic and occurs more than once in a family.
 It accounts for 5 to 10 percent of all cases in the U.S. The signs and symptoms of familial ALS typically first appear in the late 40s or early 50s.